albertaw/nodejs-tutorial/getting-started/README.md

 $ git push heroku master
 ```
 You have seen how to create a simple node app and put it
 online.
-Next we will go more in depth with how web severs
+Next we will go more in depth with how web servers
 work.